 Digestive Disease Center recommends that everyone over the age of 50 be screened and undergo a routine colonoscopy every five years.
 A colonoscopy may also be necessary at an earlier age if there is personal or a family history of colon cancer.
 African Americans are encouraged to begin screenings at the age of 45.

 Over fifty-thousand people are expected to die from colon cancer in 2015 according to the American Cancer Society.

 “Dress is Blue Day” is a national campaign run by the Colon Cancer Alliance.
 Its purpose is to raise awareness about colon cancer, celebrate survivors and help patients in need.

 For more information about getting screened for colon cancer, visit DigestiveDiseaseNY.com or call 945-452-9800.

-Digestive Disease Center of the Hudson Valley, a division of Northern Medical Group, is dedicated to the treatment and prevention of diseases and disorders of the digestive tract.
+The Digestive Disease Center of the Hudson Valley is dedicated to the treatment and prevention of diseases and disorders of the digestive tract.
 It is the region’s only Gastroenterology group that includes a team of four female gastroenterologists and a Pediatric Gastroenterologist.
 All of its physicians are board-certified in Gastroenterology.

 Digestive Disease Center has offices in Poughkeepsie, Fishkill, Pleasant Valley, Highland and New Windsor.
 Like us on Facebook.